Mike Modano: 2005–2010

 On March 17, 2007, in an away game versus the Nashville Predators, Modano scored his 502nd and 503rd career regular-season goals in a 3–2 loss, thus passing Joe Mullen's NHL record (502) for most goals scored by an American-born player.

 Modano also holds the NHL all-time record for most points scored by a U.S.-born player.
 He broke the record, which previously belonged to Phil Housley, on November 7, 2007, by scoring two goals in the first five minutes, with the record-breaker being a short-handed goal on a breakaway, against the San Jose Sharks.
 That night, amongst his congratulatory phone calls was one from Air Force One, U.S. President George W. Bush spoke to him for a few minutes about the record.

 The Stars' game on November 21, 2007, was named "Mike Modano Tribute Night" at American Airlines Center, where Modano was honored by the franchise for his achievements in U.S. hockey.
 Those who spoke in the pre-game ceremony included Brett Hull, Joe Mullen, Phil Housley, and Stars owner Tom Hicks.
 Capping off an emotional night, Modano later went on to score the game-tying goal, as well as a shootout goal in a 3–2 Stars victory against the Anaheim Ducks.

+The Stars had their deepest playoff run since 2000 during the 2008 Stanley Cup playoffs, when they eliminated the defending champions Anaheim Ducks, before being eliminated in the Conference Final by the eventual champions Detroit Red Wings.
 With his production declining from 2007 to 2010, Modano played out the duration of his contract, which expired after the 2009–10 season.
+Stars general manager Joe Nieuwendyk decided to let Modano leave the organization after 22 years with the franchise.
+Nieuwendyk stated that not offering Modano a new contract was a difficult choice, as he played with Modano and considered him a friend.
 In the final game of that season (coincidentally played in Minnesota, where Modano began his pro career), Modano was saluted with a video tribute and a standing ovation, and named the game's first star, skating around the ice wearing a Minnesota North Stars jersey.